 So how many times have people asked you what you’re knitting while you’re working on your crochet projects in public?
 Countless times?
 We can totally relate!
-It’s really hard to tell the difference between knitting vs crochet.
+It’s really hard to tell the difference between knitting vs crocheting.

-A lot of people cannot seem to understand the difference between knitting and crochet.
 So we created this article to help them set these two craft activities apart.
 You can also use it if you want to learn a new hobby but cannot decide which one to try!

-Knitting vs Crochet
+Differences Between Knitting vs Crochet

 Although both crafts seem to produce the same fabric, upon closer look you’ll surely be able to see the difference between the two.
 Even the main tools used in these two crafts are different!